CRC-FONDA/geoflow/README.md

 for pulling the latest changes from GitHub; **-n** to run the workflow and **-v** to run the workflow with the additional `-with-dag` flag.

-:warning::warning: When using cached results (i. e. the `-n` flag), unexpected results have been observed where files where processed more then once and thus violate assumptions cconcerning meta data. :warning::warning:
+:warning::warning: When using cached results (i. e. the `-n` flag), unexpected results have been observed where files were processed more then once and thus violate assumptions cconcerning meta data. :warning::warning:

 ```bash
 ./run_nf.sh -dgn